 Women’s Issue Identification

-1= Feminist Bill: bills were coded as a “1” if they addressed needs arising from women’s unique physiologies or sought to improve the position of women in society by pursuing role equity or role change for women, particularly by eliminating discrimination on the basis of sex or by compensating women who have suffered discrimination on the basis of sex.
+1= Feminist Bill: Bills were coded as a “1” if they addressed needs arising from women’s unique physiologies or sought to improve the position of women in society by pursuing role equity or role change for women, particularly by eliminating discrimination on the basis of sex or by compensating women who have suffered discrimination on the basis of sex.
 Role change issues are those that are intended to produce a change in the dependent female role of wife, mother, and homemaker.
 Examples of feminist legislation include bills protecting reproductive rights, or those advocating for pay equity.

-2 = Anti-feminist Bill: bills were coded as a “2” if they sought to inhibit role change as a threat to the traditional family.
+2 = Antifeminist Bill: Bills were coded as a “2” if they sought to inhibit role change as a threat to the traditional family.
 Examples of antifeminist bills include legislation restricting abortion, eliminating affirmative action programs for women, and prohibiting same-sex marriage.

-3 = Children/Family Bill: bills were coded as a “3” if they confronted issues with which women have traditionally been concerned in their role as caregivers, such as education, the protection of children, care of the elderly, and other private or domestic sphere concerns.
+3 = Children/Family Bill: Bills were coded as a “3” if they confronted issues with which women have traditionally been concerned in their role as caregivers, such as education, the protection of children, care of the elderly, and other private or domestic sphere concerns.
 This category is intended to include “adult” or college-aged children.

-4 = Not Applicable: bills were coded as a “4” if they were not particularly concerned with women, children, or the family.
+4 = Not Applicable: Bills were coded as a “4” if they were not particularly concerned with women, children, or the family.
 Bills concerning traditional social welfare policies that are not intended to have a particular effect on women/children were included in this category.

-Online Appendix C: Gender Breakdown of
+Online Appendix C: Gender Breakdown

 A total of 82 individual congresswomen were responsible for introducing the 563 female-sponsored bills included in this study.
 The remaining 1647 bills were introduced by 340 congressmen.
 Thus, on average, female representatives sponsored approximately 7 bills each across the 111th and 112th Congresses, while male representatives sponsored approximately 5 bills each.